Bed Beg Infestations Information:

 You can also visit the Baltimore County Department of Health online for additional information and resources.

-If You Got Bed Bugs at a Hotel or at Your Apartment in Baltimore, Our Lawyers Can Help
+If You Got Bed Bugs at a Hotel or at Your Apartment, Our Baltimore Bed Bug Lawyer Can Help

 If you or someone in your family was bitten by bed bugs, the responsible party may be liable for damages.
 If you believe a landlord acted negligently with regard to an infestation in your apartment or home, contact one of our attorneys.
 You may be able to recover compensation for medical expenses, income loss, and property damage.